Disclosure: Our editorial staff write reviews independently. We may be compensated if you sign up for a service through our affiliate links.

 Clover offers a full range of point of sale (POS) products that can be adapted to most checkouts, spanning from an iPhone credit card reader (Clover Go) to full-fledged hardware and POS software.
 All the Clover products come with a merchant account for stable mobile credit card processing.

 The fees have been simplified a little in recent years.
 Before, you had to get a contract through partner banks like Bank of America.
-Now, you can subscribe on the Clover website for no monthly cost (Payments plan) for payments only, $9.95 a month for basic inventory features (Essentials plan) or the markedly higher $39.95 per month for advanced inventory management (Register plan).
+Now, you can subscribe on the Clover website for no monthly cost (Payments plan) for payments only, or $14.95 a month for basic inventory features (Essentials plan).

 Photo: Clover